Breakout (Miley Cyrus song): Chart performance

-As it was not released as a single, "Breakout" received exclusive airplay on Radio Disney, thus its chart appearances consisted mainly of digital downloads.
+Despite not being released as a single, "Breakout" received exclusive airplay on Radio Disney and charted from the strength of digital download sales.
 On the week ending August 9, 2008, "Breakout" debuted and peaked at number fifty-six in the Billboard Hot 100 where it spent seven consecutive weeks.
 In the same week, "Breakout" was placed at number twenty-seven on Hot Digital Songs and entered the Canadian Hot 100 at number forty-five, where it peaked, spending three consecutive weeks on that chart.
 "Breakout" also debuted and peaked at number ninety-four in the Australian Singles Chart.

 Live performances

 Cyrus performing "Breakout" as the opening number of the Wonder World Tour.

 Cyrus premiered "Breakout" at the opening of the 2008 Disney Channel Games, held on May 4, 2008 at Walt Disney World in Orlando, Florida, as part of Disney Channel's summer-season activities.
 During performance, a recording of which was aired as a promotional music video on the Disney Channel, Cyrus was dressed in a short, sequined black dress with a red tee shirt and black leggings underneath.
 On May 17, she performed the song at the 2008 Zootopia and, on July 25, in New York City, at the Rockefeller Center, which was broadcast by The Today Show.
 On June 7, 2009, Cyrus performed the song at twentieth annual A Time for Heroes Celebrity Carnival, an outdoor carnival supporting the Elizabeth Glaser Pediatric AIDS Foundation.

 "Breakout" was on the set list of Cyrus's 2009 Wonder World Tour, her first world tour.
 Cyrus performed the song as the opening number at each venue while wearing a black leather tank top and hot pants and a white fur vest.
 The performances began with Cyrus trapped in a huge, crystal-like ice dome which emerged from the bottom of the stage.
 As she breaks out of the cocoon, Cyrus begins to sing "Breakout", gradually switching from slow to upbeat tempo and, towards the end of the performances, she and the backup dancers perform on movable scaffolding.
 Melinda M. Thompson of The Oregonian reported that, in the September 14 concert in Portland, Oregon, at the Rose Garden Arena, drew a large response, bringing "screaming teens to their feet as she hit the stage ready to party".
 Lael Loewenstein of Variety stated that the performance in the September 22 concert in Los Angeles, California, at the Staples Center, touched "on the theme of self-reinvention", a theme which Loewenstein thought was to "announce her image reboot".
 She later performed the song at the Rock in Rio concerts in Lisbon, Portugal and Madrid, Spain.